 Relationship to Observatory “Work Permits”

 Observatory Work Permits (see M050194 for hardware and M1300052 for software) are authorizations to implement or install at the observatories.
 Work permits should only proceed on the basis of approved, configuration controlled documentation issued via the DCN process for hardware or the Software Configuration Control process.
-The general sequence is a change request (ECR, TRB or CCB), then once approved the change is implemented and associated documentation is updated through a DCN.
+The general sequence is a change request (ECR and possibly a TRB and/or a CCB), then once approved the change is implemented and associated documentation is updated through a DCN.
 Then any field changes (changes to the installed plant) are covered by a Work Permit(s).

 Engineering Change Request (ECR) Process

+The basic steps for the initiator of an ECR are as follows:

+Create an ECR (using form F1200011), upload to the Document Control Center (DCC) and request sign-off/approval in the DCC

+Create a new entry in the “Integration Issues and ECR Tracker” and cross-reference the ECR tracker entry to the ECR in the DCC and vice versa (using the DCC meta-data field “Notes and Changes”)

 The ECR process is intended to provide review, approval and guidance for proposed changes.
-If the Systems grouop thinks that a detailed technical evaluation is necessary before a decision can be made, the Systems group will convene a Technical Review Board (TRB).
+If the Systems group thinks that a detailed technical evaluation is necessary before a decision can be made, the Systems group will convene a Technical Review Board (TRB).
 On the basis of the TRB’s technical evaluation the Systems group will determine the disposition of the change request.
-If the technical evaluation is favourable but the costs (schedule, funds, risks, personnel requirements, etc.) are significant (above thresholds) then the Systems group will refer the change request to the Configuration Control Board (CCB) for a decision.
+If the technical evaluation is favorable but the costs (schedule, funds, risks, personnel requirements, etc.) are significant (above thresholds) then the Systems group will refer the change request to the Configuration Control Board (CCB) for a decision.
 (See Figure 1 for the ECR process flow.)

 Personnel on all levels are encouraged to identify the need for changes to the interferometer/detector system (hardware, software, facilities, support equipment, etc.) or its associated controlled, documentation.
 These changes can either be motivated by the need to correct errors, inconsistencies, or to improve performance, reliability, maintainability, etc.